AliMo199/PharmaCom/README.md

-# PharmaCom
+# HealX

-PharmaCom is an ASP.NET Core MVC e-commerce pharmacy application that allows customers to browse and buy pharmaceutical products, upload prescriptions, and track their orders.
+HealX is an ASP.NET Core MVC e-commerce pharmacy application that allows customers to browse and buy pharmaceutical products, upload prescriptions, and track their orders.
 The system includes management UIs for administrators and pharmacists to verify prescriptions, manage products and orders, and handle customer accounts.

 ---

 ## Quick Project Description

-PharmaCom is built with Clean Architecture principles and consists of the following layers:
+HealX is built with Clean Architecture principles and consists of the following layers:

 - `PharmaCom.Domain` — domain models, view models, repository interfaces, constants
 - `PharmaCom.DataInfrastructure` — EF Core DbContext, repository implementations, data seeding